osamsam321/sbot/README.md

 ### Basic Query

 Specifiy a chat template to use and add your query.
-Your query will be added inside of your placeholder and content defined in the prompts.
+Your query will be added inside of your placeholder and content defined in the chat template.

 **Usage**:
 ```sh